hydrangea-sh/hydrangea-sh/README.md

 My name is Elizabeth and I'm a sofware engineer from Chicago.
 Here's some info about me!

 🌟 Work expierence: <br>
+- **Software Engineer II at Inside Real Estate** - Full-stack development on the BoomTown CRM team.
+[Remote.
+Present]
-- **Software Engineer at Conifer Health** - Full-stack development on the Product team.
+- **Software Engineer I at Conifer Health** - Full-stack development on the Product team.
 [Remote.
 Aug 2023]